konradmalik/dotfiles/README.md

 #### Linux builder

-It is useful to have a linux builder on a MacOS machine to build linux-specific stuff.
+It is useful to have a Linux builder on a macOS machine to build linux-specific stuff.

 NixOS has a great support for this.
 We need to: